An electric charcoal starter can help with starting the charcoal for your barbecue because this can be a little challenging sometimes.

 Brinkmann Electric BBQ lighter

-The cord is 2 feet long, so we have to recommend again the use of a quality extension cord.
+The cord is 2 feet long, so I have to recommend again the use of a quality extension cord.

-Since the shape is not bent like some other brands you have to have it buried diagonal in the charcoal.
+Since the shape is not bent like some other brands you have to have it buried diagonally in the charcoal.

 This can be a problem if you only use a little charcoal maybe.